josdev27/openathon-2019-cloud/lab-03/lab-03.A/README.md

 ### How to install maven 3

-You can check if you have already maven 3 installed
+You can check if you have already maven 3 installed:

 ```sh
 mvn --version